Give your home real weather protection where it matters most

 Wedge and fixed awnings give permanent cover where you want a simple, low-maintenance solution.
 They are often used over windows, doors and walkways that are exposed to rain.

-Shade ports and shade sails for vehicles and outdoor areas
+How do shade ports and shade sails protect vehicles and outdoor areas?

 Shade ports